Trybuna Śląska: History

+Circulation

+Its circulation amounted to 120,000 on weekdays and about 700,000 on weekends.
+It was distributed throughout three provinces: Katowice Voivodeship, Bielsko-Biała Voivodeship and Częstochowa Voivodeship.

+Ownership

-the newspaper was acquired by Verlagsgruppe Passau, who published Dziennik Zachodni.
+After a period of brief co-ownership by Robert Hersant, the newspaper was acquired by Verlagsgruppe Passau, who published Dziennik Zachodni.
 After 2000, investors gradually limited the scope and circulation of the newspaper, until it was fully abolished in 2004.